amalahmad/academic-kickstart/content/publication/patent-buyouts.md

 # publication_short = "In *ICA*"

 # Abstract and optional shortened version.
-# abstract = "This paper provides the first quasi-experimental evidence on the extent to which economic benefits programs have contributed to the electoral triumphs of the Hindu-nationalist party (BJP) in India.
-I study a national program through which the BJP incumbent has transferred development funds to villages with a high share of disadvantaged castes.
-Focusing on India’s largest state, I match villages to polling booths, and use a multiple-score regression discontinuity to identify the effects of past and expected transfers on village-level voting in the 2019 general elections.
-I find that neither treatment contributed to the BJP's victory among this important swing constituency."
 # abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)